5 Easiest States to Establish Residency In

 #5 Wyoming

-Despite being less popular among individuals compared to businesses, Wyoming is increasingly recognized as an attractive destination for digital nomads and expatriates.
+Despite being less popular among individuals than among businesses, Wyoming is increasingly recognized as an attractive destination for digital nomads and expatriates.

-Additionally, the state's legal system is entrepreneur-friendly, providing asset protection for private business owners, particularly in the context of LLCs (Limited Liability Companies).
+Additionally, the state's legal system is entrepreneur-friendly, providing asset protection for private business owners, particularly owners of LLCs (Limited Liability Companies).

 Ease of establishing domicile

-Setting up residency in Wyoming can have its challenges, particularly in obtaining a residential street address, which is required for acquiring a driver's license.
+Setting up residency in Wyoming can have its challenges, particularly in obtaining a residential street address, which is required for applying for a driver's license.
 However, for digital nomads interested in business formation, the state remains an appealing option.

 Comparative advantage